conorcook7/StringService/README.md

 ./mvnw spring-boot:run
 ```
 3. Open up Postman (if you don't have Postman, open up tool to target API)
-4. Create call to the url `localhost:8080/sort`
+4. Create a new GET or POST request to the url `localhost:8080/sort`
-	* This application only takes GET & POST calls
+	* This application only takes GET & POST calls so please use these only
 	* Header requires --> Key = Content type, Value = application/json
 	* Body requires --> JSON Array of Strings ONLY
 	* Example Array below